WeblateOrg/weblate/docs/user/checks.rst

 Trailing space
 ~~~~~~~~~~~~~~

-Source and translated do not both end with a space.
+Source and translation do not both end with a space.

 Trailing space is usually used to give space between neighbouring elements, so
 removing it might break application layout.